 Parameter configurations

 To manage this feature, modify the instance parameters described in the following table.
-For more information, see Modify parameters of an instance.
+For more information, see Modify the values of parameters for an instance.

 Parameter | Description |